school510587/BrlIMEHelper/readme.md

 #### Automatically enable braille keyboard simulation when NVDA starts
 If checked, braille keyboard simulation is enabled automatically when NVDA starts.

+#### Report braille buffer changes

+If checked, every change of the braille buffer during input will be reported in dots.
+To ensure that the function works fine, all of the Unicode braille characters should be given a symbol name and/or a character description in the current language.

 #### The key shortcut to toggle IME alphanumeric/native input

 It determines the key command sent by the addon when the user presses dots 4, 5, and 6 along with the braille space.
 To keep the behavior consistent, the default is left shift.